ChechoAlba/Scala/README.md

 Repository about my first Scala course.
 The code and excercises in this repository are relationship with an Udemy course about Scala.

+## Section 01 Scala Basics
+* Values, variables and Types
+* Expressions
+* Functions
+* Type Inference
+* Recursion
+* Call by Name vs Call by Value
+* Default and Named Arguments
+* Operations on Strings

+## Section 02 Oriented object programming
+* OOB Basics

-The tech stack of this repo is:
+## The tech stack of this repo is:
 * Scala 3.2.2
 * IntelliJ
 * JVM Jdk - 17